The Invisible Man (1958 TV series): Production

-In the unaired pilot, which bears the on-screen episode title "The Invisible Man" (but is often wrongly referred to as "Secret Experiment"), Canadian actor Robert Beatty provided the voice of Peter Brady.
+The pilot, which bears the on-screen episode title "The Invisible Man" (but is often wrongly referred to as "Secret Experiment"), was never aired.
+Canadian actor Robert Beatty provided the voice of Dr. Peter Brady.
 After Ralph Smart, the creator, saw the pilot, he realised that he could not use it.
 The bandaged hero could be seen bumping into doors and scenery, the strings which animated moving objects could be seen in a number of scenes.
-Although this Invisible Man was never transmitted, plot elements and footage from it were reused in the episodes "Secret Experiment", "Picnic with Death" and "Bank Raid".
+Despite that this Invisible Man was never transmitted, plot elements and footage from it were reused in the episodes "Secret Experiment", "Picnic with Death" and "Bank Raid".
 The Invisible Man pilot is included in its entirety on the Network DVD release of the series.
 Note: Series originally started filming in 1957.

-A second pilot episode titled "Secret Experiment" was made, and was used as the opening instalment of the series.
+A second pilot episode titled "Secret Experiment" was made, and was used as the opening installment of the series.
 This featured Dr. Peter Brady (who is only ever seen obliquely), who is unwittingly subjected to radiation and turns invisible.
 While Brady searches for a cure to restore himself to normal, he also acts as an agent for the British Intelligence services.
 The original ITC press book states that "Secret Experiment", the second episode "The Locked Room", the fourth episode "Crisis in the Desert" and the fifth episode "Picnic with Death" should be shown first by any TV company; however, this directive was ignored by UK and US broadcasters leading to episodes in which Brady's invisibility is known about by the public, such as "Behind the Mask", being screened before its reveal in the episode "Picnic with Death".
 In these earlier episodes, the public does not know that Brady is invisible, and he wears bandages and sunglasses (as well as gloves) when he appears in public, but the episode "Behind the Mask" has a foreign industrialist with influence who tricks Brady into making him invisible too in an attempt to assassinate his country's new ruler.
 Subsequently, in "Picnic with Death", a motoring accident fully exposes Brady's invisibility, to the point that he is besieged by the Press.
 The same bandages Brady uses when out in public help fugitive convict Joe Green (played by Dermot Walsh) in the episode "Jailbreak" to escape the police when they thought he was Brady.

 As a publicity gimmick, the actor playing the Invisible Man himself was never credited, either on-screen or in TVTimes, but Johnny Scripps played Brady without the bandages, i.e. apparently headless but otherwise dressed.
 Being a little person, he was able to see through the buttonholes in Brady's coat.
 Tim Turner provided Brady's voice, also without on-screen credit, using a transatlantic accent in order to help ITC sell the series to the United States.